Linkurious/lke-plugin-third-party-data/README.md

 - User: choose a result from the list of matching data to create a new node in the graph

 ## Contributing
-This project is using npm workspaces.
+This project uses npm workspaces.
 The code is distributed into 3 main locations:
 - shared code (simple folder under `packages/shared`)
 - frontend (npm workspace under `packages/frontend`